Jianghaowen/-imitating-Sina-micro-blog-personal-page/README.md

 ![picture](imagin/3.png)
 And you can by replace the code from index.html below that to change the song sheet.
 just get into NetEase cloud music page and login .
-then find your song sheet chose Outer chain player .
+then find your song sheet chose outer chain player .
   Then find the biggest size one of iframe and copy the code to replace below one in index.html.
 ```
 <iframe height=281 width=500 src='http://player.youku.com/embed/XNTAzMDM2NjI4' frameborder=0 'allowfullscreen'></iframe>